git-for-windows/git-for-windows.github.io/Symbolic-Links.md

+Short version: there is no exact equivalent for POSIX symlinks on Windows, and the closest thing is unavailable for non-admins by default.
+Therefore, symlink emulation support is switched off by default and needs to be configured by you, the user, via the `core.symlinks=true` config setting.

+# Background

 Starting with Windows Vista, there is support for symbolic links.
 These are not your grandfather's Unix symbolic links; They differ in quite a couple of ways:

 - Symbolic links are only available on Windows Vista and later, most notably not on XP